 There are many, many places where you can sample this delectable dish.
 One of the easiest if you have a big appetite, is to take a trip to Canal City.

 Canal City is worth a visit on its own, as it’s a surprisingly fun and varied shopping experience.
 Different shops line a canal that features frequent light and water shows – perfect for some quick relaxation from all the walking you’ve been doing today.

 More importantly, however, is the Ramen Stadium.
-Right in Canal City, this is an entire floor of delectable ramen shops so you can find exactly what you love the most.
+Right in Canal City, there is an entire floor of delectable ramen shops, so you can find exactly what you love the most.